harshkonline/MeanStack/README.md

 <li>AngularJS</li>
 <li>NodeJS</li>
 </ul>
+You can add, remove and update contacts in this single page application.
 Make sure MongoDB is running, and then go to source code directory and run the code with

     node server